Mosamorphing/WTF-React/08_Hooks/readme.md

 # 3. useContext

-Typically, in a complex application, passing props from the grandparent, to the the parent, then to the child can be such a daunting task.
+Typically, in a complex application, passing props from the grandparent, to the parent, then to the child can be such a daunting task.
 In fact, it makes life harder for everyone.
 To solve this issue of prop drilling is where the useContext hook comes in.
 The useContext hook in React is used to read and subscribe to context from your component.
 It is a part of React's Context API, which allows you to pass data through the component tree without manually passing props down manually through each nested component.
 Imagine a scenario where you want to identify a logged in user throughout your app, whether by reading it or by setting in (during login) you definitely cannot PROP your way out of such OR you want to make an application that support both light and dark modes, it is not advisable to start passing props to identify what the current preference of the user is, therefore you have to use the useContext hook and the good news you do not have to install an external library to use it.
 Sounds great, right?
 Let's see an example.